- Return on Security

 For context from the Venture Capital side

-State of the Cloud - the annual report from Bessemer Venture Partners on top trends and insights in the global cloud economy
+State of the Cloud - the annual report from Bessemer Venture Partners on top trends and insights in the global cloud economy.

-State of the OpenCloud - the annual report from Battery Ventures on the state of cloud markets and building SaaS companies
+State of the OpenCloud - the annual report from Battery Ventures on the state of cloud markets and building SaaS companies.

-Conferences
+Not-to-Miss Cybersecurity Conferences

 The events you don't want to miss